Ann Arbor Senior Center

 Join us for sanctioned bridge at the Ann Arbor Senior Center with director, Matt Evett!
 No partner?
 No problem!
 Arrive by 11:30 a.m. and tell the director.
 Open to all ages 18+.
 More information can be found at annarborbridge.com.
 Located at the Ann Arbor Senior Center, 1320 Baldwin Ave.
 Call 734.794.6250.
 Cost is $8, members; $9, nonmembers.

 Directed by Ray Gentz, attracts players of all ages with varied levels of expertise including life masters to beginners.
 Open to all ages 18+.
+To check results, visit burns.bridgeclubs.org.
 Located at the Ann Arbor Senior Center, 1320 Baldwin Ave.
 Call 734.794.6250.
 Cost is $3, members; $5, nonmembers.

-Instructional bridge classes are directed by Ray Gentz and are open to all ages.
-Each class requires its own registration.
+Instructional bridge classes are directed by Ray Gentz.
+Each class requires its own registration and runs 13-weeks.
 Call to register.
-For more information, contact the instructor Ray Gentz at ray62856@gmail.com.
+For more information, contact the instructor Ray at ray62856@gmail.com.
 Open to all ages 18+.
 Located at the Ann Arbor Senior Center.
 Cost of each course is: $130, members; $156 nonmembers (drop-in option: members, $15; nonmembers, $17).

-Bridge Play of the Hand - Part I
+Bridge II Play of the Hand - Part II

 Senior Focused Classes: Wellness and Enrichment